-- Effective November 1, 2021, a fuel surcharge increase will be applied to FedEx Express (U.S. domestic package and freight services), FedEx Ground, and FedEx Freight shipments.
+- November 1, 2021: a fuel surcharge increase will be added to FedEx Express (U.S. domestic package and freight services), FedEx Ground, and FedEx Freight shipments.

-- Effective January 17, 2022, FedEx Freight will introduce a No Shipment Tendered surcharge that applies when a pickup is performed and no shipment is tendered to the carrier.
+- January 17, 2022: FedEx Freight will introduce a No Shipment Tendered surcharge that applies when a pickup is performed and no shipment is tendered to the carrier.

-- Effective January 17, 2022, the International Out-of-Delivery-Area Surcharge and International Out-of-Pickup-Area Surcharge rates will be determined based on the corresponding tier of the ZIP code, postal code, or city of the shipment’s origin and/or destination location for International Express Freight and Parcel services.
+- January 17, 2022: the International Out-of-Delivery-Area Surcharge and International Out-of-Pickup-Area Surcharge rates will start being determined on the corresponding tier of postal code, zone, or city of the shipment’s origin and/or destination location for International Express Freight and Parcel services.

-- Effective January 17, 2022, a Delivery and Returns Surcharge will be assessed on packages that are delivered or returned using FedEx Ground Economy services.
+- January 17, 2022: A Delivery and Returns Surcharge will be assessed on packages that are delivered or returned using FedEx Ground Economy services.

-- Effective January 24, 2022, Additional Handling Surcharge and Oversize Surcharge rates for U.S. Express Package Services and U.S. Ground Services will be determined based on the shipment’s zone.
+- January 24, 2022: Additional Handling Surcharge and Oversize Surcharge rates for U.S. Express Package Services and U.S. Ground Services will be determined based on the shipment’s zone.

 Details of all changes to rates, surcharges, and fees are available on the FedEx website.

-What Does This Mean For Me as a Merchant?
+What Do These FedEx Shipping Rate Increases Mean For Me as a Merchant?